 - “He’s not a Money Wizard, he’s just a miser.”

 - “Secrets [to saving $150,000]: 1.
 Be a miser.
 2. Lie to others about your financial condition.
 3. Be a jerk.”

-Since we are officially in Christmas Holiday season I’ll be sharing recipes that you can make at home just in time for special gatherings, celebrations and gift-giving.
+Since we are officially in the Christmas Holiday season, I’ll share recipes you can make at home for special gatherings, celebrations, and gift-giving.

-Check out the Free Recipe Index on CBB compiled of frugal recipes that are 100% tested and accepted by family and friends!
-This week I stopped by the blog, Daily Appetite because I spotted a gorgeous tray of Chocolate Chip Shortbread Cookies.
+Check out the Free Recipe Index on CBB, compiled of frugal recipes 100% tested and accepted by family and friends!

 Always begin and end your day with a SMILE!- Mr.CBB

 Every week, I get thousands of people visit Canadian Budget Binder because they searched online and found my blog.

 Most times funny, Sometimes serious.

 - Dollarama Pregnancy Tests Used To Work Great Now They Are All Negative: They either predict that yes you are or no you are not.
 They work, so you likely are not pregnant if it says no. If in doubt, talk to your doctor.